submariner-io/enhancements/submariner/OVN-Interconnect.md

 }
 ```

-#### SubmarinerDefaultRoute
+#### SubmarinerNonGWRoute

 This CR will be created when a remote cluster is connected.
-When more remote clusters are added the Remote CIDR list will be updated.
+When more remote endpoints are added the Remote CIDR list will be updated.

 * NextHop - Specifies the next hop.
 * RemoteCIDR - Specifies the list of remote CIDRs reachable via this gateway.